Justin Milano

-Justin Milano (Japanese: ジャスティンミラノ, foaled April 9, 2021) is a retired Japanese Thoroughbred racehorse.
+Justin Milano (Japanese: ジャスティンミラノ, Hepburn: Jasutin Mirano; foaled April 9, 2021) is a retired Japanese Thoroughbred racehorse.
 He won the Satsuki Shō (Japanese 2000 Guineas) in 2024.

 His name is a combination of the Italian city Milan, and "Justin", the eponym used by the owner.

 Racing career

 2023: two-year-old-season

 Justin Milano debuted on November 11, 2023, at the Tokyo Racecourse in a two-year-old newcomer race on turf at a distance of 2,000 meters, ridden by Tom Marquand.
 He settled in front of the pack and pulled away fast at the final stretch to win his debut race.